matthew30903/TechTeaWeb/content/articles/2020/2020-04-09-rss-our-information-diet/index.md

 {{< figure src="./img/feedly_main_ui" alt="Image: Feedly Main Feed">}}

-Feedly already has an excellent <a rel="noreferrer noopener" href="https://blog.feedly.com/get-the-right-content-on-your-feedly/" target="_blank">tutorial on their website</a>, so we won't cover too much here.
+Feedly already has an excellent [tutorial on their website](https://blog.feedly.com/get-the-right-content-on-your-feedly/), so we won't cover too much here.
 Unfortunately, advanced filtering of your feed is limited to a payed account.
 You also have to trust an online service to not filter your results and respect your privacy.
 If all you want is to curate your news by source, this is a great way to do it.

 If you need more power and a healthier relationship with you phone, you can use a desktop news client.
 The two desktop clients I will be covering today are Thunderbird and QuietRSS.
 Both applications follow a similar approach to RSS.